-One day in Philadelphia is just enough to see some of the highlights and to get a taste of what this city has to offer.
-There is so much to see here that it’s hard to narrow it down for a quick visit, so we’ve opted to focus on the things that truly set Philadelphia apart from other destinations.
+One day is just enough to see the highlights of Philadelphia and to get a taste of what this city has to offer.
+There is so much to see here that it’s hard to narrow it down for a quick visit, so we’ve focused our recommendations on the things that truly set Philly apart from other destinations.

 In this itinerary, we suggest beginning the day with some of the city’s top historic sites.
 Then, in the afternoon, decide if you want to stick with the historic attractions or explore some of the other places to see.
 No matter what, you’re in for a unique experience.

-Alternative: If you’re staying outside of Old City, head to Reading Terminal Market.
+For over 130 years, Reading Terminal Market has been a great places to eat, so it’s an ideal spot for kicking off your day.
 Highlights of the remarkable market like the Dutch Eating Place–which serves Pennsylvania Dutch specialties–and Kismet Bialys are excellent options for breakfast.
-We also love Old City Coffee and Beiler’s Donuts, which are among the best in the city.
+We also love Old City Coffee and Beiler’s Donuts, which are among the best in the city (get the apple fritter!).

 Visit the Liberty Bell

-Just across the street from The Bourse in Independence Mall is the Liberty Bell.
-Originally known as the State House Bell, it rang in Independence Hall (then the Pennsylvania State House) beginning in the 1750s.
+Start off the day’s sightseeing with a visit to the Liberty Bell.
+Originally known as the State House Bell, it rang in Independence Hall beginning in the 1750s.

 Independence Hall is a can’t miss part of any Philadelphia itinerary.
 It looks much like it did in 1776 when the founding fathers walked through its corridors.
 A free 20-minute tour takes you through a brief history of the building and the momentous events that happened inside its walls.